DataDog/rosie/doc/PROTOCOL.md

 - `id`: the identifier of the rule
 - `violations`: the list of violations
+- `errors`: list of errors when processing the rule
+- `executionError`: a string that reports the VM error when processing the code

+At the rule level, the errors are:

+- `language-mismatch`: mismatch between the rule language and the code language
+- `rule-timeout`: the rule did not execute within the allocated time
+- `error-unknown`: unknown error
+- `error-execution`: the code of the rule is not correct and the string `executionError` contains a message

 For each `violation`, we the response contains: